digital assets • market infrastructure • stablecoins • tokenization

 Oct 2020 – Jul 2021 · Istanbul

-• Played a key leadership role in scaling BtcTurk | PRO from 900K → 5M+ users through performance-driven brand strategy.
+• Played a key leadership role in supporting the platform’s scale from 900K → 5M+ users through integrated growth, brand, and acquisition initiatives.

-User Growth Brand Leadership Public Speaking
+User Growth Brand Leadership Acquisition Community & Partnerships

 Marketing Consultant